Is Nepal trekking safe from the coronavirus?

-After Italy, Iran is the most affected country which has 108 of the death cases and 3513 of the confirmed cases of coronavirus.
+After Italy, Iran is the most affected country, with 108 death cases and 3513 confirmed coronavirus cases.

 The number of affected cases is in increasing ratio in Japan also.
-According to the latest report Japan has 1060 confirmed cases and 12 death cases due to the Corona outbreak.
+According to the latest report, Japan has 1060 confirmed and 12 death cases due to the Corona outbreak.

-It is the list of the top five most affected countries by the novel coronavirus.
-However, there are other countries that are being affected by COVID-19.
+It is on the list of the top five most affected countries by the novel coronavirus.
+However, other countries are being affected by COVID-19.

 How safe is Nepal from coronavirus?

-According to the recent report, Nepal is among the list of the least affected country.
-Nepal has only 1 confirmed case till now.
-It was found in one Nepalese student who returned to Nepal from Wuhan China, but he has been already recovered.
+According to a recent report, Nepal is among the list of the least affected country.
+Nepal has only one confirmed case till now.
+It was found in one Nepalese student who returned to Nepal from Wuhan, China, but he has already recovered.
 Ministery of Health and Population announced that the first case of COVID-19 was detected in Nepal on January 23.

-In addition on Feb 16, 175 Nepali students were evacuated from China and they were Kept for observation at the quarantine zone in Kharipati, Bhaktapur.
-After observing them for 14 days they were sent back to their home after the negative test result of coronavirus.
-Further in March 2, 4 more people were suspected for the COVIT-19 virus but the test result seemed to be negative.
+In addition, on Feb 16, 175 Nepali students were evacuated from China, and they were kept for observation at the quarantine zone in Kharipati, Bhaktapur.
+After observing them for 14 days, they were sent back to their home after the negative test result of coronavirus.
+Further, on March 2, 4 more people were suspected of the COVIT-19 virus, but the test result seemed to be negative.

-Thus up to now, there is just the single confirmed case and which has already recovered.
-Also, the Nepal government is playing an active role to prevent its spread in Nepal.
-With the notice of the World Health Organization, Nepal Government has established a health desk at Tribhuwan International Airport in order to closely monitor the widely spread virus.
-Further, Rasuwa District Administration also established a health center in Rasuwagdhi, Nepal-China border to properly monitor the people entering from China.
+Thus, there is just a single confirmed case that has already recovered.
+Also, the Nepal government is playing an active role in preventing its spread in Nepal.
+With the notice of the World Health Organization, Nepal Government has established a health desk at Tribhuwan International Airport to monitor the widely spread virus closely.
+Further, Rasuwa District Administration also set up a health center in Rasuwagdhi, Nepal-China border, to watch the people entering China correctly.
 Also, the government of Nepal has temporarily suspended on arrival visas to Nepal for the five countries that are highly affected by the COVID-19 virus.
-However, they can issue visas from the Nepal mission situated in other countries.
+However, they can issue permits from the Nepal mission in other countries.

 Is Nepal Trekking safe from coronavirus?

-In spite of having a close border with china, there have been only a few confirmed cases of coronavirus in Nepal.
+Despite having a close border with china, there have been only a few confirmed coronavirus cases in Nepal.
 The government of Nepal has taken preventive and proactive measures to control the spread of coronavirus in Nepal.

-As per the mentioned information, it is clear that in Nepal there is very little risk of getting affected by the coronavirus.
-It is great news for those who wish to start their trekking in Nepal.
-At the time when all the people over the world are stressed due to the novel coronavirus, Nepal Trekking can be the best choice to form them in order to get relief from this situation.
-Additionally while trekking you move towards the remote region where you encounter very few people there is very little or almost zero probability of getting infected with the COVID-19.
-There is a number of treks in Nepal where you can have a wonderful time.
+As per the mentioned information, it is clear that there is minimal risk of getting affected by the coronavirus in Nepal.
+It is excellent news for those who wish to start trekking in Nepal.
+When all the people worldwide are stressed due to the novel coronavirus, Nepal Trekking can be the best choice to form them to get relief from this situation.
+Additionally, while trekking, you move towards the remote region where few people encounter.
+There is very little or almost zero probability of getting infected with the COVID-19.
+There are several treks in Nepal where you can have a wonderful time.
 These trekking routes take you away from the hustle and bustle of the city areas and leave you with pristine nature.